 In charming and chilling prose, Sabino draws the reader directly into the mind of a man who has committed patricide.
 Readers will hang on every word of this bold and stark book, which calls on complex themes of religion, philosophy, and literature in seeking to understand the nature of evil.

-Part psychological thriller, part intellectual puzzle, this novel plays on some of humankind’s most profound archetypes and fables, all the while lulling the reader with the brilliance of its voice.
+Part psychological thriller, part intellectual puzzle, this novel plays on some of humankind’s most profound archetypes, all the while seducing the reader with the brilliance of its voice.

 ‘Mario Sabino handles his subject with humour and imagination.’
 Epoca